acadonis/Project-2/README.md

 [CocktailBored](https://acadonis.github.io/Project-2/#/)

+### Installation

+Fork the repository

+Clone the repository down to your local system

+Run **npm i** in the terminal to install dependencies

+Run **npm run serve** in the terminal to load the app

 ### Brief

 Over a two day "Reacathon", my colleague and I were tasked with building a React appliction which consumed a public API.